 - Spoon 1/2 cup pork mixture across center of each tortilla; add toppings as desired.
 Fold bottom and sides of tortilla over filling and roll up.

 - To freeze burritos: Roll up burritos without toppings.
 Wrap individually in paper towels, then foil.
 Transfer to a resealable plastic bag.
 May be frozen for up to 2 months.
-To use frozen burritos, unwrap foil.
+To use frozen burritos, remove foil.
 Place paper towel-wrapped burritos on a microwave-safe plate.
 Microwave on high for 3-4 minutes or until heated through.
 Serve with toppings as desired.
-Yield: 14 servings.